apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     |-------------------------------|

 ## REVERSE
-Returns the reverse of a string.
+Returns the reverse of the input string.

 ### REVERSE Syntax